plausible/docs/docs/webflow-integration.md

 Now you can go to your Webflow website and verify that Plausible script has been added and to your Plausible account to see whether the stats are being tracked.
 See here [how to verify the integration](troubleshoot-integration.md).

-## How to track a form submission in Webflow
+## How to track form submissions on your Webflow site

 Here's how you can track form submissions on your Webflow site: